awa1273/ASFV-risk-mapping/README.md

-# ASFV-risk-mapping
+# Arbovirus-risk-mapping
-R script for the risk mapping report of ASFV virus
+R script for the risk mapping report of an arbovirus

-This repository contains the R script and associated input/output files used for the spatial risk mapping analysis of African swine fever virus (ASFV) distribution in Europe.
+This repository contains the R script and associated input/output files used for the spatial risk mapping analysis Arbovirus distribution in Europe.

 ## Repository content

-- `01_ASFV_risk_mapping_script.R`: main R script used to run the analysis
+- `01Arbovirus_risk_mapping.R`: main R script used to run the analysis
 - `AUC_value_replicates.csv`: AUC values obtained for the different model replicates
 - Environmental raster layers used as predictors
 - Study area shapefiles